Holidays à la James Bond THE 007-SPECTRE-LOCATIONS IN SÖLDEN

 News from James Bond in Sölden

-On 12 July 2018, the globally unique James Bond cinematic installation 007 ELEMENTS will open on the summit of Gaislachkogl in Sölden!
+Experience the globally unique James Bond cinematic installation 007 ELEMENTS on the summit of Gaislachkogl in Sölden!

 On the summit of the Gaislachkogl in Sölden sits the ice Q, the one-of-a-kind James Bond location in the blockbuster SPECTRE.
 The gourmet restaurant, opened in 2013, numbers among the most spectacular buildings in the Alpine region thanks to its futuristic design and special location at 3,048 m above sea level.
 The 900 m² glass facade opens up views of the fabulous backdrop of the Ötztal Alps.